32 Free Online College Courses from the Best Colleges and Universities

 Creative Writing: The Craft of Plot from Wesleyan University, offered on Coursera

 Can words change the world?
-Explore that question in these courses that delve into the history, impact, and construction of the written word.
+Explore that question in these free online college courses that delve into the history, impact, and construction of the written word.
 Ian Curtis, co-founder of H&C Education education consultancy and PhD candidate at Yale University, completed Introduction to Theory of Literature and Modern Poetry.
 His experience proves that even experts in a certain field can always learn something new.
 The courses “helped me solidify my background in the fields of literature, literary theory, and history,” he explains.
 Educate yourself about education by learning the real difference between a college and a university.

 Science and math